Palace of the Vampire Queen: Publication history

 Palace of the Vampire Queen was written by Pete and Judy Kerestan, with art by Brad Schenck under his pseudonym "Morno".
 It was published as 15 loose-leaf sheets and an outer folder.
-Despite being an unlicensed D&D product, TSR made an arrangement with Wee Warriors in 1976 for exclusive distribution to promote sales of D&D, making Palace of the Vampire Queen one of the first four Wee Warriors products to be widely sold as a result.
-Occasionally copies of the adventure would arrive at TSR missing a page; TSR staff would add a photocopy of the missing page to the package.
+The authors sold their product out of the trunk of their car to begin with, but soon negotiated an arrangement with TSR where, although it was an unlicensed product, TSR exclusively distributed it to promote sales of D&D. This made Palace of the Vampire Queen one of the first four Wee Warriors products to be widely sold as a result.
+Occasionally copies of the adventure would arrive at TSR missing a page, and TSR staff would add a photocopy of the missing page to the package.

 Palace of the Vampire Queen was the first published standalone role-playing game adventure.
 Although TSR's adventure Temple of the Frog had been published a year prior and thus was the first published RPG adventure, it was included in the D&D Blackmoor expansion booklet, and was not a stand-alone adventure; TSR did not publish any stand-alone adventures until 1978.

 Wee Warriors published a second edition in 1976 that consisted of either 17 or 24 loose-leaf sheets — sometimes pages were printed double-sided, sometimes only single-sided.
 The third and fourth printings in 1976 were 13 double-sided loose-leaf pages.

 Wee Warriors followed up in 1977 with a second adventure set on Baylor, Dwarven Glory, which was also distributed by TSR.

 However, late in 1977, the rapidly growing TSR stopped distributing third-party merchandise, and the fifth printing of Palace of the Vampire Queen took the form of a pamphlet-sized 30-page center-bound book that was distributed by Wee Warriors.
 The sixth and final edition, also distributed by Wee Warriors, was a 28-page pamphlet-sized book with a cardstock cover.

 A third D&D adventure, Misty Isles, also set in the Misty Isles archipelago, was released in 1977 and was also distributed by Wee Warriors.

 Wee Warriors ceased publication in 1978.
 In 2019, Precis Intermedia acquired the Wee Warriors product line, with a re-release of Palace of the Vampire Queen as a remastered reprint.

 Reception

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "In Palace of the Vampire Queen, nothing makes sense.
+The only context is provided in a one-page background that boils down to a couple of key facts, most of which were established by the title ...
+As with many novice dungeons designs, the palace seems to be populated the way it is because it might be neat, or might be fun, or in the case of the garlic garden, probably useful for the players."
+Horvath concluded, "Palace of the Vampire Queen proves that extremities of strangeness are really a baseline of the [role-playing game] hobby."